Shifts in ASEAN Labour Laws

 ASEAN has the third largest labour force globally, amounting to 326 million in 2015, and that number is likely to reach 385 million by 2030.
 However, the pandemic accentuated high informality in labour across Southeast Asia and the lacunae of social protections in the region.
 In 2020, the unemployment rate rose to 3.1 percent, compared with 2.5 percent in 2019.

-With the Covid-19 shock came job losses and reductions in working hours, and it forced a vast majority of workers to exit the labour force.
+With the Covid-19 shock, came job losses and reductions in working hours, and it forced a vast majority of workers to exit the labour force.
 When they returned to work after restrictions were lifted, it was mostly as informal employees.
-While most nations extended subsidies to informal workers, with not enough protections, they remain vulnerable.
+While most nations extended subsidies to informal workers, they continue to remain vulnerable.

 Economic recovery and labour